MarkChuCarroll/polytope-scm/docs/usermanual.md

 in practice?

 - Users work on projects.
+- Changes to projects are organized into histories.
+A history is a linear sequence of versions of the project.
+Each step in the history is a change.
+- There can be many histories in a project.
+Each one has an independent sequence of changes.
+- In normal operation, users will work in one history.
+- In the most common mode of operation, there's one history which is the target of development, called _main_.
 - Within projects, there's a primary version of the project in a history called "main".
 As the project evolves, main will continually change to represent the current version of the project.
 - There can be other histories, which are derived from a _basis_ in some other history.
   - histories form a tree: main is the root; more histories can branch from main; and still more histories can branch from those, and so on.
 - Users work by making changes to a history.
 They don't change a history directly; they create a _change_, where they work on their changes to a history.
 When they're done, they can _deliver_ their